tamaraakguneyli/tamara-akguneyli-pickaflick/README.md

 1. See top 3 popular movies/series.
 2. Add movies or series to a personalised watchlist.
-3. Post reviews for movies/series.
+3. Post reviews for movies/series (which users can edit/delete)

 ## Tech Stack